oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 ```
 {% endraw %}

 This eliminates repeated code by creating a layout view that other views can extend.
-For ease of styling, you’re using [Bootstrap](https://getbootstrap.com) to create your layout.
+For ease of styling, you're using [Bootstrap](https://getbootstrap.com) to create your layout.

 All pages will have a navigation bar.
 When the user is not authenticated, they'll see a sign-in link.
 Otherwise, they'll see a link to add a post.